amoffat/bootstrap-application-wizard/README.md

     </tr>
     <tr>
         <td>incrementCard</td>
-        <td>Triggers when the user clicks next</td>
+        <td>Triggers  when the next card becomes the current card</td>
     </tr>
     <tr>
         <td>decrementCard</td>
-        <td>Triggers when the user click back</td>
+        <td>Triggers when the previous card becomes the current card</td>
     </tr>
     <tr>
         <td>progressBar</td>
-        <td>Triggers when the progress bar is updated, the new percentage of the progressbar is supplied as argument</td>
+        <td>Triggers when the progress bar is incremented.
+The first argument passed to the callback is the new progress percent from 0 to 100.</td>
     </tr>
     <tr>
         <td>submitSuccess</td>